AwesomeAley/ObsidianNotes/Wireshark Threat Hunting.md

 - Client Hello: `(http.request or tls.handshake.type == 1) and !(ssdp)`
 - Server Hello: `(http.request or tls.handshake.type == 2) and !(ssdp)`

+You will need to set up an encryption log file to save key-pairs for packet decryption.